 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-Here is a quick, 10-question electronics-themed quiz about coils (inductors).
-It appeared in the June 1962 edition of Popular Electronics magazine.
+Here is a quick, 10-question "Coil Function Quiz" about common coil (inductors) applications, common at least in 1962 when it appeared in the June issue of Popular Electronics magazine.
 Don't be scared off by the vacuum tubes that appear in three drawings.
 Just pretend they are transistors - it won't affect your answers.
-One of the coil applications is almost obsolete for most people as the nature of computer monitors and TV screens has changed significantly in the last decade.
+One of the coil applications is almost obsolete for most people as the nature of computer monitors and TV screens has changed significantly in the last decade, so CRTs are rarely seen.
+If you are one of the dwindling numbers of people who own and maintain vintage equipment, this probably will not present much of a challenge.

 Coil Function Quiz